galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 ![/blog](welcome-to-my-blog.png)

-# Creating pages out of Markdown files
+## Creating pages from a data source

+Often, you would need to create pages from a source programmatically.
+The previous approach would no longer cut it.
+Typically, this is the recipe you need to follow:

+  1. Pull data from a source
+  2. Transform data to a usable form, if necessary
+  3. Create the pages by slotting in queried data to a template

-What if you wanted to create thousands of blog posts from Markdown files?
-You somehow need to read the contents and convert them to HTML so that they can be rendered as pages.
-You would also prefer using a single template for the structure and appearance of a page and just plug in contents for each post.
-This requires a different approach.
+For example, you have thousands of Markdown files and each will be generated as a page.
+You somehow need to read the data from the files and convert them to HTML so that they can be rendered as pages.
+You would also prefer using a single template and just plug in contents for each page.

+## Pulling data from Markdown files

 When the contents of your pages need to be fetched from some source, you'll most likely need a _source plugin_.
 If you need to fetch from the Wordpress API, there's a Wordpress source plugin.
 If you need to pull data from a MongoDB collection, theres a MongoDB source plugin.
 You can search the [Gatsby Plugin Library](https://www.gatsbyjs.org/plugins/) for the plugin that will do the job.
 Just search _'gatsby-source-'_, as this is the convention for naming source plugins.

-For our problem, `gatsby-source-filesystem` is the one.
+For our Markdown files, `gatsby-source-filesystem` is the one.
 It just pulls data from the local filesystem.
 Let's play with it.

 First step is to install it.